Oman: Oil and gas

-Oman's proved reserves of petroleum total about 5.5 billion barrels, 25th largest in the world.
+Oman's proven reserves of petroleum total about 5.5 billion barrels, 25th largest in the world.
 Oil is extracted and processed by Petroleum Development Oman (PDO), with proven oil reserves holding approximately steady, although oil production has been declining.
 The Ministry of Energy and Minerals is responsible for all oil and gas infrastructure and projects in Oman.
 Following the 1970s energy crisis, Oman doubled their oil output between 1979 and 1985.

 In 2018, oil and gas represented 71 percent of the government's revenues.
 In 2016, oil and gas share of the government's revenue represented 72 percent.
 The government's reliance on oil and gas as a source of income dropped by 1 percent from 2016 to 2018.
 Oil and gas sector represented 30.1 percent of the nominal GDP in 2017.

 Between 2000 and 2007, production fell by more than 26%, from 972,000 to 714,800 barrels per day.
 Production has recovered to 816,000 barrels in 2009, and 930,000 barrels per day in 2012.
 Oman's natural gas reserves are estimated at 849.5 billion cubic metres, ranking 28th in the world, and production in 2008 was about 24 billion cubic metres per year.

 In September 2019, Oman was confirmed to become the first Middle Eastern country to host the International Gas Union Research Conference (IGRC 2020).
 This 16th iteration of the event will be held between 24 and 26 February 2020, in collaboration with Oman LNG, under the auspices of the Ministry of Energy and Minerals.